schandrika/volttron-docs/source/introduction/platform-install.rst

 commonly used agents such as Platform drivers and Historians.
 This website provides links to all the core agents documentation.
 You can get a overview of the agent frameworks at :ref:`Agent Framework <Agent-Framework>`.

-:ref:`Deploying VOLTTRON <Single-Machine-Deployment>` and :ref:`VOLTTRON security considerations<VOLTTRON-Security>`
-explain factors to consider when deploying VOLTTRON for production environments
+:ref:`Planning Deployment <Planning-Deployments>`, :ref:`Linux System Hardening <Linux-System-Hardening>`, and :ref:`VOLTTRON security considerations<VOLTTRON-Security>` explain factors to consider when deploying VOLTTRON for production environments